Housing:Frequently Asked Questions

-The Equality Act 2010 legally protects people from discrimination in the workplace and in wider society.
-You’re disabled under the Equality Act 2010 if you have a physical or mental impairment that has a ‘substantial’ and ‘long-term’ negative effect on your ability to do normal daily activities.
-For further information on the definition of disability, see the Equality Act Guidance.
+The Equality Act 2010 legally protects people from discrimination at work and in wider society.
+You’re disabled under the Equality Act 2010 if you have a physical or mental impairment that has a substantial and long-term negative effect on your ability to do normal daily activities.
+There is detailed guidance here Equality Act Guidance.

 If you feel you have been treated unfairly there a number of steps that you can take.
-You can speak to an advisor at an advice agency such as your local citizens advice bureau or you can call the Equality Advice Support Service (EASS) who can advise and assist people on issues relating to equality and human rights.
+You can speak to an advisor at an advice agency such as your local citizens advice bureau or you can call the Equality Advice Support Service (EASS) who can help people with equality and human rights issues.

-If you need employment advice, ACAS provide free and impartial information and advice to employers and employees on all aspects of workplace relations and employment law.
+If you need employment advice, ACAS provide free and impartial information and advice to employers and employees about employment law.
+You should always get advice before discussing your problem with your employer.
 You can call their helpline on 0300 123 1100.

-There are several steps that you can take when making a complaint.
+There are several steps that you can take when making a complaint about other matters:

-- Complain directly to the person or organisation.
-You can write a formal letter or complaint.
-Your letter should also say what you would like to happen next.
-For example: an apology; changes to the way they do things; money as compensation.
+- Follow the organisation’s complaints procedure and say what you would like to happen next.
+For example an apology, changes to the way they do things or money as compensation.
 You can use a template form available from the Equality Advisory Support Service.

-- An advocate can support you to say what you want to say, or will say what you want to say, when you are not able to do so.
+- Ask an advocate to support you to say what you want to say or explain what you want to say if you are unable to speak for yourself.
 Contact the Scottish Independent Advocacy Service.